sgravrock/jasmine.github.io/_faq/async/callback-assertions.md

 });
 ```

-Or more concisely, using a spy:
+Or using a spy to get better failure messages:

 ```javascript
 it("calls the onData callback with the expected args", async function() {